 Skills Required: None.
 Even if you’ve never crafted before, you can do this project.
 You’ll be wrapping yarn on a plastic tool and then trimming.
 Then all you need to do is string your poms and hang.
 This garland is one of the easiest projects you’ll ever do.

-But seriously, they’re perfect for parties.
-For home decorating.
+But seriously, they’re perfect for party decor.
+For DIY decor.
 For your Christmas tree (check out our pom pom Christmas garland!).
 And if you have pom pom makers (which make it super duper easy to get full poms), you can easily customize them with various sizes and colors.

 Making a Pom Pom Bunting